Skip to main content

 Make Your Landing Page Accessible

-Accessibility ensures all users can interact with your content.
-Follow the Web Content Accessibility Guidelines (WCAG).
-These guidelines come from the World Wide Web Consortium (W3C).
+Follow the Web Content Accessibility Guidelines (WCAG) created by the World Wide Web Consortium (W3C).

 Four Accessibility Principles